cleesmith/picamera_motion_socket_flask/README.markdown

 http://www.amazon.com/gp/product/B008X099PQ/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1

 > These motion sensor lights work great and they usually detect motion before the Picamera which means you get a well lit image.
+They do require 3 D size batteries, which makes them heavy like tiny boat anchors.

 ***